Massachusetts Online Gambling Guide

 Bay Staters can make use of all social casino sites available in most states.
 Slotomania, Double Down, Big Fish, and Zynga are all available via Facebook or mobile device apps.
 They may also play on the Plainridge Casino site, which maintains a Play4fun network site due to the fact that the casino is owned by Penn National Gaming (which owns the Hollywood Casino chains).
 The advantage of playing on this site is that it allows Massachusetts residents to get a free preview of the offerings at Plainridge.

-Steve Wynn, the visionary behind the Wynn Las Vegas, Wynn Macau, and the Bellagio, has decided his next conquest is the Boston area.
-In fact, he has committed $2.1 billion to the project.
-He has also guaranteed Wynn Boston Harbor will be on par with Borgata, Foxwoods, and any of the other mega-resorts on the East Coast (and in Las Vegas, for that matter).
+In size and scope, Encore Boston Harbor will be on par with Borgata, Foxwoods, and any of the other mega-resorts on the East Coast (and in Las Vegas, for that matter).

 The investment will revitalize the entire shore area.
 There will be a new boardwalk (called the Harborwalk), esplanade, and five-star hotel and casino.
 The 13-acre property will also have a marina and water taxi shuttle service.
 The water taxis will be luxurious to the point of being enclosed and climate-controlled.

-Regardless, Wynn Boston Harbor looks to be a wonderful property and a jewel in Boston’s crown.
+Regardless, Encore Boston Harbor looks to be a wonderful property and a jewel in Boston’s crown.
 June 2019 will be a fine time to be a Bostonian.